jinkyuhan/papago-cli/README.md

 - The use of **OpenAPI** was not as difficult as I thought, so it was easy to implement.
 - Now I think it would be better to use Selenium only for **testing** or **crawling**.
 ## Installation
-- You just run the script
+- You just run the script.
 ```bash
 ~$ bash [papago-cli-path]/install.sh
 ```

 ## Uninstallation
-- It provides a clear uninstall script.
-If you failed install it perfectly. you can run this script.
+- It provides a clear-uninstall script.
+If you failed install it perfectly, you can run this script.
 ```bash
 ~$ bash [papago-cli-path]/uninstall.sh
 ```